Eligibility and how to apply for free school meals

-- From September 2014, all pupils in years R, 1 and 2 are entitled to school meals under the Government's Universal Free Meals policy.
+- All pupils in reception, year 1 or year 2 are automatically entitled to a school meal under the Government's Universal Free Meals policy

-- Parents of older children/young people may not have to pay for school lunches if they meet the eligibility criteria, and this also generates the Pupil Premium which gives schools additional funding.
+- Older children/young people may not have to pay for school lunches if you as their parent or carer meet the eligibility criteria.
+This also generates the Pupil Premium which gives schools additional funding

 - Income Support

 - Income-based Jobseeker's Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

 - The guaranteed element of Pension Credit

 - Child Tax Credit (provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190)

 - Working Tax Credit run-on - paid for four weeks after you stop qualifying for Working Tax Credit